Shuquanh9009/github-tutorial/README.md

 12. Then type in `git add README.md` to add everyhting in this file to your repository
 13. Then do `git commit -m "first repo"`
 14. Add your git remote, copy the whole line of line in your github repository page and paste it in your cloud9
-15. LAstly type in `git push -u origin master` to push it into your github.
+15. Lastly type in `git push -u origin master` to push it into your github.

 ---